al-Nakba: the Palestinian "Catastrophe"

 the Nakba have never been allowed to return, a right they hold under international law enshrined in The Universal Declaration of Human Rights, confirmed for the Palestinian refugees in UN Resolution 194, and repeatedly re-confirmed by the UN on subsequent occasions.
 These and later refugees, and their descendants, with UN-registered claims against Israel now number over 4 million, and are the largest and longest-standing refugee population in the world.

-The United Nations Relief and Works Agency (UNRWA) hastily created in 1948 to care for over 3/4 million refugees of the Zionist ethnic cleansing and terrorism still administer the 59 refugee camps today and remains the single largest item in the UN budget.
-Israel has refused to take responsibility for these victims, who have been cared for at public expense for 61 years.
+Zionist ethnic cleansing and terrorism still administer the 59 refugee camps today and remains the single largest item in the UN budget.
+Israel has refused to take responsibility for these victims, who have been cared for at public expense for over six decades.
 And Israel's refusal to honor their right of return to their homes remains the heart of the Middle East conflict.
 Israel agreed to honor this right as a condition of its

 1949 admission to the United Nations, but has never done so.